EffectOrientedProgramming/book/resources/BruceNotes.md

 * Different types of polymorphism have different ways of expressing the commonality between the types that they work on.
 Inheritance polymorphism sets this commonality as all inherited from the same base type.
 Parametric polymorphism allows the types to be disjoint and the commonality is expressed via the operations that are performed within the polymorphic function.

-* If everyone follows some basic rules when creating their monad, we can automate a bunch of things for anything which is a monad.
-But what are those rules?
+* If everyone follows some basic rules when creating their data type, then they have created a monad. we can automate a bunch of things for anything which is a monad.
+* But what are those rules?
 In this case the rules are that you need a `map()` and a `flatMap()` and these have to behave within certain constraints.

 * Functional programming allows you to focus on the hard parts of the problem you're trying to solve, by automating everything else.

 * Is a curly brace enclosed block body the same as a lambda without arguments?
+  * No.

 * What if forward references are allowed within the context of a single chapter but they must be resolved by the end of that chapter?
 This still allows chapters to be easily moved around.